 Notably, 2017 has been a very successful year for the four-man team, which is based in Los Angeles and consists of Ray Romulus, Jonathan Yip, Jeremy Reeves and Charm.
-Stereotypes co-wrote & produced Bruno Mars’ #1 hit “That’s What I Like,” which has been one of the longest-running chart hits on the Billboard Hot 100 this year.
-They also contributed additional production to Mars’ Top 5 hit “24K Magic,” and they co-wrote & produced another song, “Finesse,” on Mars’ multi-platinum album, 24K Magic.
+The Stereotypes co-wrote & produced Bruno Mars’ #1 hit “That’s What I Like,” which has been one of the longest-running chart hits on the Billboard Hot 100 this year.
+They also contributed additional production to Mars’ Top 5 hit “24K Magic,” and they co-wrote & produced Mars’ new hit single, “Finesse” (with a remix featuring Cardi B).

 The quartet has also had cuts with many other artists such as Drake, Chris Brown, Iggy Azalea, Fifth Harmony, Lil Yachty, Kyle, Mary J. Blige, Ne-Yo, T.I., Travie McCoy, Sevyn Streeter, Omarion, T. Mills, Tank, Marques Houston, Joe, Fantasia, Raheem DeVaughn and Tyga.

 Here’s our interview with Ray Romulus of the Stereotypes.
 He tells how the group got started, how they co-wrote & produced Bruno Mars’ hit “That’s What I Like,” and their new projects as artists.

 Here’s the video of Bruno Mars’ #1 hit “That’s What I Like,” which was

 DK: How did your group come up with the name, the Stereotypes?